kyuseongchoi5/kyuseongchoi5.github.io/README.md

                 <h1>Welcome!</h1>

                 <div class="bio">
-                    Currently, I am a Member of Technical Staff intern at <a href="https://www.traversal.com">Traversal</a> and a Statistics PhD candidate at Cornell Tech.
+                    Currently, I am a Member of Technical Staff Intern at <a href="https://www.traversal.com">Traversal</a> and a Statistics PhD candidate at Cornell Tech.
 My current research interests include post-training of language models, foundational models for matrix completion and kernel methods.
 I am co-advised by <a href="https://raazdwivedi.github.io">Raaz Dwivedi</a> and <a href="https://sites.google.com/site/kkatostat/home/research?authuser=0">Kengo Kato</a>.
                 </div>
             </section>